EclipseFdn/eclipsefdn-project-adopters/README.md

 - sparkplug
 - tangle-ee

+#### Testing
+Please refer to "/test-new-adopters" to check the new added adopters are correctly rendered.

 ### Declared Project Licenses

 This program and the accompanying materials are made available under the terms